16 Things You Never Knew You Could Put in the Washing Machine

 Bath mats and small rugs

-Take the mat outside and shake it to remove any loose dirt, and then load the washable rug into the washing machine with a few bath towels to balance the load.
+Take the bath mat outside and shake it to remove any loose dirt, and then load the washable rug into the washing machine with a few bath towels to balance the load.
 Set the machine on a cold-wash delicate cycle, and add half the regular amount of detergent.
 Allow the mat to air dry (never put a rubber-backed mat into the dryer).

 Reusable grocery bags